rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 Record a grammatically separable dedication that has been omitted from a transcribed element in a note.

-Treat the dedication [other title information](DCRMR/title/Other-title-information/) (see [1.23.X.X](DCRMR/title/Other-title-information/#1.23.X.X))
+Treat the dedication as [other title information](DCRMR/title/Other-title-information/) (see [1.23.X.X](DCRMR/title/Other-title-information/#1.23.X.X))
-<u>if</u>:
+<u>if</u>
 the entire resource is not the preferred source of information (for example, the resource has a title page)
 <u>and</u>
 the preferred source of information includes a dedication that has not already been transcribed as a grammatically inseparable part of another element.

-Treat the dedication [other title information](DCRMR/title/Other-title-information/) (see [1.23.X.X](DCRMR/title/Other-title-information/#1.23.X.X))
+Treat the dedication as [other title information](DCRMR/title/Other-title-information/) (see [1.23.X.X](DCRMR/title/Other-title-information/#1.23.X.X))
-<u>if</u>:
+<u>if</u>
 the dedication has not already been transcribed as a grammatically inseparable part of another element
 <u>and</u>
 the dedication is visually connected to information transcribed as part of the title.

 If treating the dedication as [other title information](DCRMR/title/Other-title-information/) and any part of the dedication is omitted, use the mark of omission.

-### 0.5.5.3 Information not taken from the preferred source of information
+### 0.5.31 Information not taken from the preferred source of information

-If information is transcribed from a source other than the preferred source of information and the transcribed information is preceded or followed by grammatically separable information that is not considered part of the element, then omit the words that precede or follow.
+<a name="0.5.31.1">0.5.31.1</a> If information is transcribed from a source other than the preferred source of information and the transcribed information is preceded or followed by grammatically separable information that is not considered part of the element, then omit the words that precede or follow.
 Do not use the mark of omission.

-If considered important for identification, give the omitted text in a note.
+If considered important, give the omitted text in a note.

 >Example:
 >Edition statement: <CITE>The second edition</CITE>